saa-ts-dacs/dacs/part_I/chapter_2/3_title.md

 ## Nature of the Archival Unit

 **2.3.19** Archival materials are frequently described by devised aggregate terms such as _papers_ (for personal materials), _records_ (for organizational materials), or _collection_ (for topical aggregations).
 However, other terms are also used.
-The term(s) used to describe the nature of archival materials should be comprehensible to the institution’s patrons.
+The term(s) used to describe the nature of archival materials should be comprehensible to the institution's patrons.
 Titles should be constructed in a coherent and consistent format according to the rules of the individual institution.

 Coalition to Stop Trident records